by Joe Grant (@dba_jedi), Principal Architect

 Another good resource on the topic is a slide deck, Java SE Subscription Workshop, available on SlideShare.
 It was presented by an Oracle employee, so it does paint Oracle in a good light, and offers a lot of justification on why they are charging for updates.
 Regardless, it is still a good source of information and a good reference.

-In summary, I pulled together the information for my benefit and hope that is sharing it I can save you some time and effort.
+In summary, I pulled together the information for my benefit and hope that by sharing it I can save you some time and effort.
 While it is just a simple reference, hopefully the straightforward, easy-to-read table gives you the answers you need.